little-evil-thing/utils.lua/README.md

     self.name = name
 end
 ```
-This is equivalent to:the constructor in JS.
+This is equivalent to the constructor in JS.
 When you extend a class `Class:extend(construct, data)`, each time you initialize a new class `Class:new(data)`, the constructor will be called.
-In our exemple, each time a Cat ou kitten is called, the constructor print a message, and assign the data to the object. (see the code above)
+In our exemple, each time a `Cat` ou `Kitty` is called, the constructor print a message, and assign the data to the object. (see the code above)

 * data and prototypes
 ```lua